TStand90/roguelike-tutorials-website/content/tutorials/tcod/v2/part-3.md

 draft: true
 ---

+*Note: This part of the tutorial relies on TCOD version 11.14 or higher.
+You might need to upgrade the library (and your requirements.txt file, if you're using one).*

 Remember how we created a wall in the last part?
 We won't need that anymore.
 Additionally, our dungeon generator will start by filling the entire map with "wall" tiles and "carving" out rooms, so we can modify our `GameMap` class to fill in walls instead of floors.

 {{< codetab >}}